rahulnagpal1989/upload_resume_react_node/README.md

 # upload_resume_react_node

-Login with google and file uploading and listing
+Candidate basic information and resume upload

 We have make front-end and back-end on separate directries:

 Steps:
 1. Download code and place in a common directory.
 2. Import database file `resume_cv.sql` in mysql
-3. Open file_upload directory for running front-end:
+3. Open resume_upload directory for running front-end:

-   a. `cd file_upload`
+   a. `cd resume_upload`

    b. run `npm install` for install all packages